 Monitor project expenses with this Excel budget template.
-Includes color-coding to let you know when you’re in the red!
-The budget is the life’s blood of your project, so you need to monitor it accurately.
-That’s where this project budget template comes in handy.
+It even includes color-coding to let you know when you’re in the red!
+The budget is the life’s blood of your project, so you need to monitor it accurately to avoid cost overruns.
+That’s where this project budgeting template comes in handy.

 Why You Need a Project Budget Template

-There’s a lot of uncertainty in managing a project, which makes creating the budget difficult, but with a free Excel budget template you’re on solid ground to build a financial structure that’s sound and able to do the job at hand.
+There’s a lot of uncertainty in managing a project, which makes creating the budget plan difficult, but with a free Excel budget template you’re on solid ground to build a financial model that’s sound and able to do the job at hand.

-Some of the costs are easier to collect, such as:
+Some of the project costs are easier to collect, such as: